Harold C. Schonberg: Criticisms of Bernstein

 Schonberg was highly critical of Leonard Bernstein during the composer-conductor's eleven-year tenure (1958–69) as principal conductor of the New York Philharmonic.
 He accused Bernstein of showing off by using exaggerated gestures on the podium and of conducting a piece in a way that made its structure overly obvious to audiences (e.g., slowing down during the transition from one main theme to another).

-One of Schonberg's best remembered criticisms of Bernstein was written after the famous 6 April 1962, performance before which Bernstein announced that he disagreed with pianist Glenn Gould's interpretation of Brahms' Piano Concerto No. 1 but was going to conduct it anyway because he found it fascinating.
-Schonberg chided Bernstein in print, suggesting that he should have either refrained from publicizing his disagreement, backed out of the concert, or imposed his own will on Gould; Schonberg called Bernstein "the Peter Pan of music".
+One of Schonberg's best remembered criticisms of Bernstein was written after the 6 April 1962, performance before which Bernstein announced that he disagreed with pianist Glenn Gould's interpretation of Brahms' Piano Concerto No. 1 but was going to conduct it anyway because he found it fascinating.
+Schonberg chided Bernstein in print, suggesting that he should have either refrained from publicizing his disagreement, backed out of the concert, or imposed his own will on Gould.

 After Bernstein's regular tenure at the New York Philharmonic ended, however, Schonberg seemed to mellow in his attitude toward him and actually began to praise his conducting, stating in his book The Glorious Ones that "with age, came less of a need to prove something", and that "there were moments of glory in his conceptions."

+Other interests

+A self-described "chess player, kibitzer and on-again, off-again chess correspondent for The New York Times", Schonberg covered the 1972 World Chess Championship match between Boris Spassky and Bobby Fischer in Reykjavík and the 1984 championship match between Garry Kasparov and Anatoly Karpov in Moscow.
+For the former game, Lothar Schmid praised Schonberg's coverage as the most thorough of any journalist.
+He covered the game's giants, from François-André Danican Philidor to Fischer, in Grandmasters of Chess.
+He wrote that he had "lost to some of the game's greatest players."

+He also reviewed mysteries and thrillers for The New York Times under the pseudonym Newgate Callender from 1972 to 1995.